MatthewDailey/selbi-v2/README.md

 Testing
 -------
-All projects in this repo use mocha to test and it should be installed globally via `npm install mocha -g`.
+All projects in this repo use mocha to test and it should be installed globally via `npm install mocha -g

+To execute tests (and code in general), you'll need to include the ES6 compiler Babel.
+To do this add `--compilers js:babel-core/register` as an argument.

 Firebase and Google Cloud
 -------------------------